BANNER+BF+LAND+LPN+AND+LOTTERY+final.jpg

 • Volunteering sessions, workshops and skill shares for people and groups interested in gardening more sustainably.

-Bedford Fields Community Forest Garden is a member of Leeds Permaculture Network and the Permaculture LAND network of Permaculture demonstration centres.
+It is managed by Leeds Permaculture Network and is one of the national Permaculture LAND network of Permaculture demonstration centres.

 Visiting Bedford Fields Community Forest Garden

-You are welcome to walk around, pick some fruit, sit in the sunshine and listen to the birdsong.
-All we ask is that you take any litter with you and respect our neighbours, as we are in a residential area.
+The garden is sometimes closed for groups and workshops, at other times you are free to come in and wander around, sit in the sunshine and listen to the birdsong.
+All we ask is that you do not light fires, take any litter with you and respect our neighbours, as we are in a residential area.

 All the plants in the Bedford Fields Community Forest Garden are either edible, medicinal or useful in some way.
 Some of the edible perennial vegetables are unfamiliar and surprising – many commonly considered 'weeds', flowers, shoots, fungi, wild plants are perfectly edible and delicious.